HarishB99/vsts-extension-practice/README.md

 ## Install the extension

+Firstly, change the current working directory to `buildAndReleaseTask`.

+* Run `npm install` to install all the required npm packages listed in `/buildAndReleaseTask/package.json`

-At the root of this directory,
+Next, at the root of this directory,

-* Run `npm install` to install all the required npm packages listed in `package.json`
+* Run `npm install` to install all the required npm packages listed in `/package.json`

 * Run `npm run build` to build the .vsix extension file at the root of this directory